Data Dashboard

 This chart has an interactive menu!

-Data sources: USDA Census of Agriculture, multiple years.
+Data sources: USDA Census of Agriculture, Table 2: Market Value of Agricultural Products Sold, multiple years.
+Adjusted for inflation to 2025 dollars.

-Value of Edible Agricultural Sales by County and Category
+Value of Edible Agricultural Sales by County and Category, 2017-2022

 This chart has an interactive menu!